Milton Keynes and North Bucks

 • Horseshoe 26 High Street Lavendon MK46 4HA Telephone(01234) 231646

-Friendly local pub with two wooden-beamed bars.
-Both have stone flagged floors as you enter, with carpeting further inside.
-The smaller bar - to your right as you enter - has tables and chairs and a Northamptonshire skittles table, while the larger bar, to the left is where most people sit to eat, Both bars have plenty of tables and chairs and both have real fires.
+Friendly local pub with wooden-beamed rooms and stone-flagged floors.
+The small bar - to your right as you enter - has tables and chairs and a Northamptonshire skittles table, while the larger restaurant is to the left.
+Both rooms have real fires.
 Timothy Taylor provides their regular beer, with two interesting changing beers, one usually from Tring and there may be a third at very busy times.
-The pub is closed all day Monday plus Tuesday afternoons but later openings are possible for the summer season and Bank Holidays.
+The pub is closed all day Monday plus Tuesday and Saturday afternoons but longer opening is possible for the summer season and Bank Holidays.

 • Little Brickhill